Finding the motivation to declutter your entire home is a struggle when overwhelmed by chaos and mess.

 - Set small decluttering goals which you can achieve in a few minutes.

-• Tidy up one piece of the floor which is too cluttered to walk on.
+✔️ Tidy up one area of the floor

 It’s easy to get overwhelmed and frustrated by tiny little things nagging away at you every day.
-It’s often the small things that make us feel guilty and sad, which we could fix in a few minutes.
+The small things often make us feel guilty and sad, which we could fix in a few minutes.

 One tiny little goal can make a massive difference to your self-esteem and can give you the confidence to carry on organizing and get motivated to clean.

 - Don’t get bored, get some entertainment on!